New Social Media Accounts

 - Accounts must follow the university’s brand and visual guidelines.

-- UIU secondary accounts must have the Director of Social Communications and Digital Design and at least one other OCM staff member as an administrator on the account.
+- UIU secondary accounts must have the Social Media Coordinator and at least one other OCM staff member as an administrator on the account.
 All other roles will be an editor or below.

 Setting up an Account

-To request a new account, please fill out the social media application.
+To request a new account, please fill out the social media request form.

 Register an Existing Account